iCHEF/github-actions/fe-test-files-check-action/README.md

 # FE test files check action

-Check if every changed file has corresponding test.
+Check if every changed JS file in Pull Request has a corresponding test.